'Undisguised terror': Russia's Kharkiv strike chills Ukraine - NewsBreak

 'Undisguised terror': Russia's Kharkiv strike chills Ukraine

-KHARKIV, Ukraine — (AP) — In the dust, debris and the dead lying in Kharkiv's central Freedom Square, Ukrainians on Tuesday saw what might become of other cities if Russia's invasion isn't countered in time.
+In the dust and debris — and the dead — in Kharkiv’s central square, Ukrainians on Tuesday saw what might become of other cities if Russia’s invasion isn’t countered in time.

-Not long after sunrise, a Russian military strike hit the center of Ukraine’s second-largest city, badly damaging its symbolic Soviet-era regional administration building.
-Closed-circuit television footage showed a fireball engulfing the street in front of the building, with a few cars rolling out of the billowing smoke.
+Not long after sunrise, a Russian military strike hit the center of Ukraine’s second-largest city, badly damaging the symbolic Soviet-era regional administration building.
+Closed-circuit television footage showed a fireball engulfing the street in front of the building, with a few cars continuing to roll out of the billowing smoke.

 “You cannot watch this without crying,” a witness said in a video of the aftermath, verified by The Associated Press.

-Zelenskyy called the attack on the Freedom Square “frank, undisguised terror.
+Zelenskyy called the attack on the square “frank, undisguised terror.
 Nobody will forgive.
 Nobody will forget.
 This attack on Kharkiv is a war crime.”

-The crumpled tents remained a flash of yellow and blue in the vast gray square.

-“It’s just barbarity, that’s how I see this war,” said Boris Redin, one of the encampment's coordinators. “(The Russians) are surely losing because they don’t have any other arguments besides missiles and heavy weapons.”
+It was feared that some of the volunteers were now among the dead.

-At the administration building itself, windows were blown out.
+Windows of the administration building were blown out.
 Ceilings had collapsed.
 Concrete dust added another layer of grim, gray desperation.
 A nearby car was crushed.

-Unconvinced by such assurances, one Kharkiv hospital has moved its maternity ward to a bomb shelter, where pregnant women paced in the gloom.
+Unconvinced, one Kharkiv hospital has moved its maternity ward to a bomb shelter, with pregnant women pacing in the gloom.
 The cries of dozens of newborns echoed off the thick concrete walls.
 Electrical cables dangled.
-Rolled-up mattresses were placed against windows to protect residents from glass shards if explosions land nearby.
+Rolled-up mattresses were placed against windows.

 As the shelling in Kharkiv intensified, one family spent a fifth day in another shelter beneath the city.
 Water bottles and backpacks were stocked in the basement.
 A military-style helmet hung on a shelf, and underneath it a boy looked at a phone.
 Boredom mixed with fear.

 “It is a nightmare, and it seizes you from the inside very strongly.
-This cannot be explained with words,” said Ekaterina Babenko, the mother of the family.
+This cannot be explained with words,” mother Ekaterina Babenko said.

 She could hardly believe the Russian attack was occurring in Kharkiv and tearing its neighborhoods apart.